maximallain/Nurse_SaaS/readme.md

 - Go to the folder "optimisation" via your terminal:                       `cd optimisation`
 - Run the following command via your terminal (to run the optimizer):      `python optimizer_api`
 - Browse the following url: 127.0.0.1:8000/

+*NB: To use the optimizer, you need a working internet connection (to retrieve distances from Google Maps API)*